DavidRC-Projects/Approval_Predict/README.md

 Approval Predictor is a machine-learning (ML) project using a publicly available dataset to determine whether a ML pipeline could be built to predict whether a loan application will be approved or rejected.
 This was achieved by using a classification task, using the `loan_approved` attribute from the dataset as the target and the remaining attributes as features.

+This project helps applicants understand their likelihood of loan approval by analysing the two strongest predictors: credit score and loan-to-income ratio.
+It delivers highly accurate approval predictions and provides clear, actionable guidance on how applicants can improve these metrics to increase their chances of approval.

 ## Table of Contents

 - [Dataset Content](#dataset-content)